 As we mentioned, it’s unlikely that your home insurance will cover your business activities, so it may be a good idea to get dedicated business insurance.

 There are different types of business insurance that may be suitable for you depending on what your business looks like.
-For example, you may want to take out business contents insurance if you have expensive equipment, to be covered against things like theft and fire.
+For example, you may want to take out business contents insurance if you have expensive equipment, so they are covered against things like theft and fire.

 You can learn more about what types of business insurance exist and how they work in this guide.